 The University of Connecticut (UConn) offers a variety of transfer opportunities for MxCC students.
 Students may transfer to the main campus in Storrs or, depending on college major, to the branch campuses located throughout the state.
-The links and files on the CDCC

-Transfer Planning web site will help you as you prepare for successful transfer to UConn. https://www.mxcc.edu/Content/University_of_Connecticut.asp.
+The links and files on the Transfer Planning web site will help you as you prepare for successful transfer to UConn.
 The programs below are some of the transfer opportunities for MxCC students interested in transferring to UConn: